The Early Years

 HCP's Transition Years

-Until 1985 HCP was completely volunteer-run.
-Working from a home office, the newly appointed Executive Director Patricia Page developed HCP’s first major education seminar on licensure compliance.
-Then in 1986, Phyllis A. Wang was elected Board Chair.
+Until 1985, HCP was completely volunteer-run.
+Working from a home office, the newly appointed Executive Director, Patricia Page, developed HCP’s first major education seminar on licensure compliance.
+Then in 1986, Phyllis Wang was elected Board Chair.
 HCP members believed that the home care industry needed a voice in Albany, and they held a Strategic Board Retreat to determine the future of the Association.

-In 1995, HCP retained the first Federal lobbyist which, expanded the role of the State lobbying firm and established the Health Care Provider Federal Political Action Committee (HCP Federal PAC)--all in order to address the Federal issues now greatly impacting HCP members.
+In 1995, HCP retained its first Federal lobbyist that expanded the role of the State lobbying firm and also established the Health Care Provider Federal Political Action Committee (HCP Federal PAC)--all in order to address the Federal issues now greatly impacting HCP members.

-Over the years, HCP has continually changed to provide key support for its members on a wide variety of State and Federal issues.
-Whether the issue is the transition to Managed Care, value-based purchasing models of care, unfunded mandates, workforce shortages, reductions in reimbursement, or the implementation to the Affordable Care Act, members can always rely on HCP to lead the way through advocacy, information and education.
+HCP has continually changed to provide key support and advocacy for its members on a wide variety of State and Federal issues.
+Whether the issue is the transition to Managed Care, value-based purchasing models of care, unfunded mandates, workforce shortages, reductions in reimbursement, or the implementation and/or changes to the Affordable Care Act, members can always rely on HCP to lead the way through advocacy, information and education.